merq312/StudentBlazorTF/README.md

       CourseTitle = courseTitle
     };

-    await studentService.UpdateStudentAsync(studentId, s);
+    @* Replaces the entry with the same id with the updated info *@ await studentService.UpdateStudentAsync(studentId, s);
     ClearFields();
     await load();
     mode = MODE.None;
   }

-  protected async Task Delete() {
+  @* Executed when the Delete button is clicked.
+Deletes an entry with the given id *@ protected async Task Delete() {
     await studentService.DeleteStudentAsync(studentId);
     ClearFields();